Budibase/website/content/blog/tutorials/rest-api-gui.md

 ## Step 2 - Create the query management pages

 The core goal of your REST API GUI app is to run custom queries and save them.
 But creating a screen to load saved queries is incredibly simple.
+Budibase offers a drag-and-drop interface and a vast array of built-in components as the building blocks of your UIs.

 Just go to Design > Screens > Add Screen.
 Select the “Autogenerated screens” option.
 Pick the rest_queries table.